KingLLee/code-Python/Script/download_ERA5/ReadMe.md

 > Before you run:
 > * Check the dir site where you want to create
 > * Check the years, month and vars
-> * Check the dataset python script sample for the CDS website
+> * Check the dataset python script sample from the CDS website
 > * Evaluate the size of each data files, so you can set the suitable sleep time.